Changes to the Fisheries Act

 This new set of regulatory tools will help provide clarity and certainty for stakeholders and staff.

-The amended Act provides the Minister with the ability to develop regulations in order to enter into agreements with other federal departments, provinces and others for the effective management of fisheries resources, to be formalized under the Act.
+The amended Act provides the Minister with regulation-making powers that allow agreements with federal departments, provinces and others, related to effective management of fisheries resources, to be formalized under the Act.

 With respect to delegation, the Minister of Fisheries and Oceans could, through regulations, provide other government departments or provinces the authority to issue authorizations under the Fisheries Act, as long as their regulatory processes are consistent with the objectives, purpose and factors outlined in the Act.